Matt Crooks: Accrington Stanley

 Three weeks later, Crooks returned to Accrington Stanley signing an 18-month contract on 24 February 2015.
 After a strong start to the 2015–16 season which saw him score an extra time equaliser against Hull City in the Football League Cup and a 90th-minute equaliser against Notts County in League Two, Accrington manager John Coleman tipped Crooks to have a big future in the game.

 In January 2016 it was announced that Scottish club Rangers had approached Crooks and teammate Josh Windass with a view to them signing pre-contract agreements.
 The talks angered the Accrington chairman Andy Holt as Rangers were only required to pay a nominal fee to complete the transfers for both players under FIFA regulations.
 The following day both players agreed pre-contracts with Rangers to join the club in the summer of 2016.

 Rangers

 Crooks officially joined Rangers on 1 July 2016, signing a four-year contract alongside fellow Accrington player Josh Windass.
 Both players had already been training with the club prior to completing their transfers after Rangers agreed a compensation fee with Accrington, reported to be around £60,000 per player.
 He missed the start of 2016–17 season due to an ankle ligament injury but returned to playing in an under-20 match against St Mirren in late August.
 Crooks made his first-team debut against Queen of the South in a Scottish League Cup match, appearing as a 72nd-minute substitute on 20 September 2016.
-However, Crooks has only made a few sporadic appearances for the club thereafter and this led many to criticise then Rangers manager Mark Warburton's transfer policy.
+However, Crooks only made a few sporadic appearances for the club thereafter and this led many to criticise then Rangers manager Mark Warburton's transfer policy.